ZengFLab/SUREv2/README.md

 ## Tutorials

 ### [Tutorial 1: Building a codebook of metacells from a single omics data](./Tutorial/tutorial_1/metacell_call_for_single_omics_dataset.ipynb)
-> This tutorial demonstrate the usage of SURE in Linux shell.
+> This tutorial demonstrate the usage of the SURE command.

 ### [Tutorial 2: Building a codebook of metacells from a multi-omics data](./Tutorial/tutorial_2/metacell_call_for_multi_omics_dataset.ipynb)
 ### [Tutorial 3: Distribution-preserved atlas compression](./Tutorial/tutorial_3/atlas_compression.ipynb)